 The minute you meet Marco Meacci of Dexter you know what’s in store.
-A dapper gentleman, equal part smart and stylish, he oozes 1940’s fashion flair.
-The fitted waistcoat and tailored jeans slightly rolled to show tan leather Oxford shoes, if I wasn’t so sure it was 2014 I’d feel I was in Florence of a glorious past.
+A dapper gentleman, equal parts smart and stylish, he oozes 1940’s fashion flair.
+The fitted waistcoat and tailored jeans slightly rolled to show tan leather Oxford shoes, if I wasn’t so sure it was the 21st century, I’d feel I was in Florence of a glorious past.

 Jazz saxophonist Dexter Gordon inspired the store’s name, a musician of the bebop era and arguably the ideal musical accompaniment to the clothing styles hanging on Dexter’s shelves: classic, stylish, a little smooth.
 Within this small space on via Maggio it’s easy to be drawn in by the fashionable fabric and stylish items folded on wooden shelves.
 It’s clothing to create a personal fashion statement of your own.